 Are kidney patients at increased risk from COVID-19?

-- Transplant patients are regarded as very high risk, who should ‘shield’ – very strict self-isolation where you avoid contact with anyone else as much as possible.
+- Transplant patients are regarded as very high risk, and have been told to ‘shield’ – very strict self-isolation where you avoid contact with anyone else as much as possible.
 More info.

-- Dialysis patients are at similar risk to transplant patients and should follow the same precautions (This advice was made stronger on 2nd April).
+- Dialysis patients are at similar risk to transplant patients and the same advice about ‘shielding’ (strict self-isolation) extends to them too.
+(This advice was made stronger on 2nd April).
 Don’t miss dialysis, that would make things worse.

 - CKD stage 1 or 2 (eGFR 60+) – if you don’t have any other serious conditions, we believe you are not at increased risk.
 Two important exceptions could put you at high risk: